mikenewbuild/mikefallows/posts/installing-perch-runway-via-composer.md

 }
 ```

-In the `repositories` section I've defined the location of my private repo on Github, and in `extra` I define the package that should be "installed" and the directory where the package should be installed.
+In the `repositories` section I've defined the location of my private repo on GitHub, and in `extra` I define the package that should be "installed" and the directory where the package should be installed.

 It's possible to define multiple packages and locations, which is useful for applying the same technique to eg. [Perch Add Ons](https://addons.perchcms.com/).

 ### One last thing

-Because I don't want to make the Perch core files public I also needed to set up a [Personal Access Token](https://github.com/settings/tokens) in Github to grant access to the private repository.
+Because I don't want to make the Perch core files public I also needed to set up a [Personal Access Token](https://github.com/settings/tokens) in GitHub to grant access to the private repository.
 This can be done with either an SSH key or by adding an `auth.json` file to the root of the project with the generated token:

 ```json
 {